KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/vr360_and_3d/vr360_equi2rect.rst

    * - Interpolation
      - Selection
      - Choose the interpolation algorithm
-   * - yaw
+   * - Yaw
-     - Integer
+     - Degree
      - Defines the direction of view left or right
-   * - pitch
+   * - Pitch
-     - Integer
+     - Degree
      - Defines the direction of view up or down
-   * - roll
+   * - Roll
-     - Integer
+     - Degree
      - Defines the direction of view like tilting your head left or right
-   * - fov
+   * - FOV
-     - Integer
+     - Degree
-     - Field of View (the wider the angle the wider/zoomed out the view)
+     - The horizontal field of view, in degrees, of the resulting frame.
+Any value over 179 results in a fisheye projection.
-   * - fisheye
+   * - Fisheye
      - Percent
-     - Fisheye lens compensation
+     - The amount of fisheye to mix in.
+100% means that you get a 100% fisheye lens.

 The following selection items are available: